-Cathedral City Pool Resurfacing takes your pool resurfacing and remodeling to the next level with our experience and craftsmanship to make your pool dreams a reality in Cathedral City.
-Our team of experts have many years of industry experience in pool resurfacing to give you the custom results and long-lasting results you deserve.
+Cathedral City Pool Resurfacing takes your pool resurfacing and remodeling to the next level.
+With our experience and craftsmanship, we make your pool dreams a reality in Cathedral City.
+Our team of experts has many years of industry experience in pool resurfacing, and we give you the custom results and long-lasting results you deserve.

 Pool resurfacing or refinishing may sound overwhelming, but it doesn’t need to be.
-The cost to resurface a pool varies quite a bit since all pools are not alike.
-The cost will depend on the size of the pool, it’s shape, and the finish used.
+The cost to resurface a pool varies quite a bit since not all pools are alike.
+The cost will depend on the pool’s size, its shape, and the finish used.

-Some pool owners believe that you can resurface a pool yourself, but that is a big risk if you have never resurfaced a pool before.
+Some pool owners believe that you can resurface a pool yourself, but that entails significant risk if you have never resurfaced a pool before.
 Fixing mistakes due to inexperience could end up costing you much more than if you had hired a professional pool resurfacing contractor from the start.
 And even if you do a good job, chances are it’s not going to look quite as good as if you had hired a professional.
-That’s why for the best results, we recommend that you hire a professional pool resurfacer in Cathedral City.
+That’s why, for the best results, we recommend that you hire a professional pool resurfacer in Cathedral City.

 Our pool remodeling team can remodel, repair, or resurface any existing pool or spa.
-Whether your pool needs to be re-plastered or retiled, new plumbing, decking, or updated energy-efficient equipment, our professional pool remodeling team is ready to help!
+Whether your pool needs replastering, retiling, new plumbing, decking, or updated energy-efficient equipment, our professional pool remodeling team is ready to help!

-During this process, we will direct the runoff water somewhere where it won’t cause flooding, oversaturation or other complications.
-The time it takes to drain your pool may take several hours depending on the size of your pool.
+We will direct the runoff water somewhere where it won’t cause flooding, oversaturation, or other complications.
+It may take several hours to drain your pool, depending on your pool’s size.

 Once the entire pool has become completely dry, we will scan for cracks, crumbling, blistering and other deterioration.
 These types of marks may indicate a more immediate issue with the pool’s plumbing or in-ground foundation.
 We will also cover the pool area with tarps to keep it clean during the sandblasting operation.

-Plaster, fiberglass and composite finishes must be sandblasted and otherwise chiseled away to the underlying concrete in order to provide a better hold for the new material.
+Plaster, fiberglass, and composite finishes must be sandblasted and otherwise chiseled away to the underlying concrete to better hold the new material.
 Sandblasting etches the existing surface, making it rough enough for bonding, but smoother than if it were chipped out.

 3) Cement and Masonry Tiles:

-High-end pools sport an impressive look when resurfaced with materials like pebble concrete, quartz or ceramic tile.
+High-end pools sport an impressive look when resurfaced with materials like pebble concrete, quartz, or ceramic tile.
 These types of materials offer a durable lining that resists algae, stains, and chemical-related damage.
-Our tile professionals are experienced in pool applications that are different from interior tile installation since your pool tile will be continually be exposed to the outside elements, chemicals, and water.
+Our tile professionals are experienced in pool applications that are different from interior tile installation.
+The installation is different because the pool tile will be continually exposed to outside elements, chemicals, and water.
 This step usually takes two to three days, while masonry typically takes 24 to 48 hours.